scarygliders/XRDPConfigurator/README.md

 How to run XRDPConfigurator
 ----------

 A smoother installation method is being worked on.
-Here's a rough guide for now..
+Here's a rough guide for now (after installing the system requirements listed above)...

  1. **`git clone https://github.com/scarygliders/XRDPConfigurator.git`**
- 2. **`cd xrdpconfigurator`**
+ 2. **`cd XRDPConfigurator`**
- 3. Run the **`Setup.sh`** script - this will build the user interface files and the libxrdpconfigurator.so helper library.
+ 3. Run the **`./Setup.sh`** script - this will build the user interface files and the `libxrdpconfigurator.so` helper library.
  4. Run XRDPConfigurator using **`./XRDPConfigurator.sh`**

 Usage